DrikaDev/Estudando-AWS-Cloud-Practitioner/conteudos/Lab 170 - Criar um site Estático no S3.md

 ---

-### 📌 Passo 3 — Habilitar a Hospedagem de Site Estático
+### Tarefa 3 - Habilitar a Hospedagem de Site Estático

 1. Vá até a aba **Properties** do seu bucket.